 Ferris was built in 1930 and was named after Dr. Charles E. Ferris, the first dean of the College of Engineering and the founder of the COE's cooperative engineering education program.
 The building currently houses the Department of Materials Science and Engineering, as well as some laboratories and offices of the Department of Nuclear Engineering.

-Perkins Hall was constructed in 1949.
+Perkins Hall was constructed in 1943.
 The building is named after Dr. Charles A. Perkins, who was the chair for the engineering department before it was established as a separate academic unit.
-The COE's administrative offices are located in Perkins.
-The building also houses offices for faculty in the Department of Mechanical, Aerospace, and Biomedical Engineering and labs for the Department of Civil and Environmental Engineering.
+The COE administrative offices are located in Perkins.
+The building also houses the Jerry E. Stoneking Engage Freshman Engineering Program, Engineering Advising Services, the Engineering Honors Program, the Engineering Professional Practice Office, and the Office of Engineering Diversity Programs.
+Perkins Hall is also home to faculty in the Department of Mechanical, Aerospace, and Biomedical Engineering and laboratories for the Department of Civil and Environmental Engineering and the Reliability and Maintainability Center.

 Built in 1963, this building is named for Dr. Nathan Dougherty, dean of the COE from 1940 until 1956.
 The facility is currently home to the Department of Chemical and Biomolecular Engineering and the Department of Mechanical, Aerospace, and Biomedical Engineering.
 The national headquarters of Tau Beta Pi, the engineering honor society, is also currently located in Dougherty.
 The Department of Materials Science and Engineering has instructional labs in Dougherty.